Fevers and founder – the relationship in horses.

 Fevers burn up invaders!

 - Fevers increase metabolism!
-Fevers increase the number of chemical reaction in your horse!
+Fevers increase the number of chemical reactions in your horse!
 All good things to fight an invader.
 BUT BUT BUT BUT…. a fever is whole body inflammation – and that includes the hooves.

 Hoof capsules and coffin bones from laminitic horses.